IntentSoftware/docs/articles/getting_started/create_an_aspnetcore_web_app.md

 >[!NOTE]
 >Since the `IMovieRepository` class is in the domain project (`MyCompany.MyMovies.Domain`), you will need to add a project reference to it in the `MyCompany.MyMovies.Application` project.

-The last step before we run our application is we need to set up the database.
+The last step before we run our application is that we need to set up the database.
 Here we have two options:
  - Option 1: Use an in-memory database.
  - Option 2: Use the [Entity Framework migration](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/) system to create our database (requires access to a SQL Server instance).